Guide to Buying a Home in South Florida

 The lender you select and the preparation of a pre-qualification and pre-approval are very important steps in a smooth transaction.
 Shopping lenders for the best rates is not generally the best route to take.
 Rates fluctuate daily.
 There are many mortgage choices and many options.
 Underwriting criteria vary with lenders.
 It is much more important to select a professional who can help you understand the process and obtain the best loan for your situation.

-Pre-qualification or pre-approval are beneficial first steps before you even begin to look for your home.
-With a pre-approval your loan is actually approved pending the qualification of a house, appraisal and inspections.
+- Pre-approval will also be pending the qualification of a house, appraisal, inspections and insurance.
 It puts you in a much stronger position with a seller and you and your realtor are very comfortable about your loan approval and house search.
+This also does not have underwriter approval.

 2. Calculators and Worksheets